huggingface/blog/getting_the_most_out_of_LLMs.md

 For more information on quantization and to see how one can quantize models to require even less GPU VRAM memory than 4-bit, we recommend looking into the [`AutoGPTQ`](https://huggingface.co/docs/transformers/main/en/main_classes/quantization#autogptq-integration%60) implementation.

-> As a conclusion, it is important to remember that model quantization trades improved memory efficiency against accuracy and in most cases inference time.
+> As a conclusion, it is important to remember that model quantization trades improved memory efficiency against accuracy and in some cases inference time.

 If GPU memory is not a constraint for your use case, there is often no need to look into quantization.
 However many GPUs simply can't run LLMs without quantization methods and in this case, 4-bit and 8-bit quantization schemes are extremely useful tools.